helm/chartmuseum/README.md

 Replace `latest` with `$(curl -s https://s3.amazonaws.com/chartmuseum/release/stable.txt)` to automatically determine the latest stable release (e.g. `v0.2.6`).

+Determine your version with `chartmuseum --version`.

+#### Configuration
-Show all CLI options with `chartmuseum --help` and determine version with `chartmuseum --version`
+Show all CLI options with `chartmuseum --help`.
+Common configurations can be seen below.

+All command-line options can be specified as environment variables, which are defined by the command-line option, capitalized, with all `-`'s replaced with `_`'s.

+For example, the env var `STORAGE_AMAZON_BUCKET` can be used in place of `--storage-amazon-bucket`.

 #### Using with Amazon S3
 Make sure your environment is properly setup to access `my-s3-bucket`